Federal Energy Programs

 We stay current on available utility programs and help you identify all applicable rebates during consultation.

-Many homeowners combine tax credits with financing to manage cash flow:
+Many homeowners combine the NV Energy rebate with financing to manage cash flow:

 - Finance the full system cost with manageable monthly payments

-- Use tax credit refund to pay down financed balance
+- Use the rebate to pay down the financed balance

 - Energy savings from efficient equipment help offset monthly payments

-This approach lets you upgrade immediately without large out-of-pocket expense, then capture tax benefits when filing your return.
+This approach lets you upgrade immediately without large out-of-pocket expense, then apply your rebate when it arrives.
 See our financing options for qualified customers.

 - Heat pump system: $2,000 credit